AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 ### Statuses information

 The payment statuses for a selected date range are shown on the left of the Order payment status data visualization view.
 The dates for the selected date range are shown on the bottom of the view.
-If there were no orders on a particular date, that date will not be appear.
+If there were no orders on a particular date, that date will not appear.

 The Order payment status data visualization view includes the following information.